Pioneering black NASA mathematician Katherine Johnson dies

 “It took a day and a half of watching the tiny digits pile up: eye-numbing, disorienting work,” Shetterly wrote.

-“The wonderful gift that Katherine Johnson gave us is that her story shined a light on the stories of so many other people,” Shetterly said.
+“The wonderful gift that Katherine Johnson gave us is that her story shined a light on the stories of so many other people,” Shetterly said Monday.
 “She gave us a new way to look at black history, women’s history and American history.”

-Shetterly noted that Johnson died during Black History Month and a few days after the anniversary of Glenn’s orbits of the earth on Feb.
-20, 1962, for which she played an important role.

-“We get to mourn her and also commemorate the work that she did that she’s most known for at the same time,” Shetterly said.

 Johnson considered her work on the Apollo moon missions to be her greatest contribution to space exploration.
 Her calculations helped the lunar lander rendezvous with the orbiting command service module.
 She also worked on the Space Shuttle program before retiring in 1986.